mancdaz/defcore/doc/source/process/CoreCriteria.rst

   definition over time.

 * **"DefCore in Last Release"** A required capability should stay a required capability.
-This make makes DefCore capabilities sticky release per release.
+This makes DefCore capabilities sticky per release.
 Leaving DefCore is disruptive to the ecosystem

 TAKES A SYSTEM VIEW
 -------------------